stjudecloud/docs/docs/guides/tools/rapid-rnaseq.md

 ![Click "Visualize Results"](../../images/guides/tools/common/visualize-results.png)

-You should now see a list of visualization files that the ones shown below.
+You should now see a list of visualization files like the ones shown below.

 ![](../../images/guides/tools/common/visualize-results-success.png)